 The objective of the travel demand model validation is to determine if the Trip Generation Model, the Trip Distribution Model, and the Traffic Assignment Model, when applied, accurately reflects the 2015 base year traffic conditions.
 The model would then provide reliable estimates for traffic conditions associated with changes in the network system, and/or future development.
-The following validation reports were prepared for the 2015 base year travel demand model.
+The following validation reports were prepared for the 2015 base year travel demand model, summarized in Table 7, Table 8, and Table 9 below.